codemarc/hello-world-tc/README.md

 For Java there is a nice website the creates a Spring boot head start **See**:
 [Spring Initializ](http://start.spring.io/).

-Great, So I generate a new app using this tool and generate eclipse project and classpath and initial build as followa:
+Great, So I generate a new app using this tool and generate eclipse project and classpath and initial build as follows:

 > $ mvn eclipse:eclipse package